Samantha Dirks: Career

-Samantha Dirks (born 18 December 1992) is a Belizean sprinter.
-She competed in the women's 400 metres at the 2017 World Championships in Athletics.
-Dirks also competed at the 2020 Summer Olympics in the women's 400 metres, where she placed 7th in her heat and did not advance to the semifinals.
+Dirks won another gold medal in the 200 metres at the 2021 Central American Championships.
+She was awarded a universality place for the 2020 Summer Olympics, as no athlete from Belize met the Olympic Qualifying Standards.
+Although the Belize Athletic Association recommended her for a place in the 200 metres, she was awarded a spot in the 400 metres, where she placed 7th in her heat and did not advance to the semifinals.
 Her time, 54.16 seconds, was a season best for her, but she said afterward that she had been hoping for a better time.
 She was one of two flag bearers for Belize in the opening ceremony.